caobsh/6.824-Spring-Lab/README.md

 # 6.824-2020 Spring-Lab

 *** Here is a rookie, who wants to record his useless effort on MIT 6.824.
-Please don't laugh at him but give hime some meaningful suggestions.
+Please don't laugh at him but give him some meaningful suggestions.
 Thanks! ***

 ## Lab1